jproffitt/darkroom/README.md

   record            Attempts to play through an entire Reel sequence running a
-                    take for every frame in the sequence man               return a given manual entry
+                    take for every frame in the sequence man               return a given manual entry vrecord           Attempts to play through an entire VirtualReel sequence running a take for every frame in the sequence

 Examples:
   Step through the httpbin test in [-i]nteractive mode: